 Implementing environmental monitoring methodology in a new or existing data center is an investment that makes some IT managers pause.
-In some cases, the decision-maker will attempt to save money upfront by declining environmental monitoring, but they quickly find that their cost-cutting measure starts costing more very quickly.
-Here are three additional reasons to monitor the environment.
+In some cases, the decision-maker will attempt to save money upfront by declining environmental monitoring, but quickly finds out their cost-cutting measure actually costs more.
+Here are three additional reasons to monitor your environment:

 1. Increased Reliability

 With environmental monitoring, equipment lasts longer.
 Between network and storage devices, cooling equipment and power distribution, there are many moving parts a data center manager has to know are working.
 One study asked managers how long it would normally take them to find a server that went down.
-Only 26 percent of them felt confident they could find the server within a few minutes.
-The majority, 58 percent, said they could locate the server in under four hours.
-About 20 percent said they would need more than a day.
+Only 26% of them felt confident they could find the server within a few minutes.
+The majority, 58%, said they could locate the server in under four hours.
+About 20% said they would need more than a day.

-With environmental monitoring tools, managers can locate faulty equipment faster.
+With quality monitors, managers can locate faulty equipment faster.
 And with unprecedented control of factors like humidity and temperature, equipment will have a longer functional life.

 2. Streamlined Workflow

 Data center managers benefit from monitoring software that helps them control processes and workflow easier.
-When they have access to minute information like cooling efficiency, real-time data helps give a bird’s eye view of the center’s infrastructure.
-If resources need to be re-allocated to address hot spots in the racks, a manager can make it happen more quickly.
+When they have access to minute information like cooling efficiency, real-time data helps give a bird’s-eye view of the center’s infrastructure.
+If resources need to be re-allocated to address hot spots in the racks, a manager can do that in less time.
 Monitoring tools allow managers to take full advantage of IT infrastructure while decreasing energy costs.